 We measured SDR brightness after calibration, using the ‘Movie’ Picture Mode, with Brightness set to max, and Color Tone set to ‘Warm2’.

 To get an ever brighter image, you can try setting the Picture Mode to ‘Dynamic’, Contrast Enhancer to ‘High’, Color Tone to ‘Standard’ and have Brightness and Contrast at max.
 We hit 631 nits using those settings, although you may lose image accuracy.

 This TV doesn't have local dimming.
-The video above is provided for reference only.
-If you want a similar TV with a full-array local dimming feature, check out the Sony X90J.
+The videos are for reference only, so you can see how backlight on this display performs and compare it to a similar product with local dimming.
+If you want a large TV with a full-array local dimming feature, check out the TCL R745 QLED.